What is Total Productive Maintenance?

 - Increasing costs related to man and method issues

-Luckily, in the era of industrial digital transformation, there are digital tools available to help you connect and empower frontline workers to address many of these challenges, and to achieve TPM success.
+Luckily, in the era of industrial digital transformation, there are digital tools available to help you connect and empower frontline workers to address many of these challenges and achieve TPM success.

 Drive Your TPM Initiatives by Connecting your Workforce

-Connected Worker solutions, like Poka, can be the driver and enabler for your TPM initiatives by reducing the heaviness of implementation and addressing common challenges.
+Connected Worker solutions can be the driver and enabler for your TPM initiatives by reducing the heaviness of implementation and addressing everyday challenges.
 Without digital support, you risk losing momentum and reaching a ceiling with your TPM efforts.

-A Connected Worker is one that is digitally connected and empowered to learn continuously, collaborate to solve problems, and to share knowledge in real-time from the factory floor.
+A Connected Worker is digitally connected and empowered to learn continuously, collaborate to solve problems and share knowledge from the factory floor in real-time.
 Further, connected workers have the information and insights they need to manage (not just operate) their equipment effectively.
 With this understanding of a connected factory worker, it is clear how TPM and digital transformation strategies can and should align.